hcp4715/R4Psy/README.md

 ## 关于(About)

-This is a repo for the coming R course for graduate students, School of Psychology, Nanjing Normal University, Nanjing, China.
+This is a repo for the R course for graduate students, School of Psychology, Nanjing Normal University, Nanjing, China.

 Instructor: Prof. Hu Chuan-Peng